-9.4.5.DC.4: Model safe, legal, and ethical behavior when using online or offline technology.
 5.G.B.
 Classify two-dimensional figures into categories based on their properties.
 3. Understand that attributes belonging to a category of two-dimensional figures also belong to all subcategories of that category.
 For example, all rectangles have four right angles and squares are rectangles, so all squares have four right angles.

-Activity: Students will create a game describing a 2-dimensional figure using its attributes.
-CStudents will discuss how to use a variety of digital platforms to create the game.
+Activity: Students will write a description of a 2-dimensional figure using its attributes.
+Classmates will guess what figure is being described.